DanielSeehausen/mini-algo-challenges-js/README.md

 # Complete the challenges!
 Do not look up the solutions to these problems while working on them!
 Neither on the interwebs nor in ./test/solutions.js!

+When completing these, try to complete as many prompts/problems (found in challenges/\*.js) as possible.
+Try to gauge which prompts are easiest (including the bonuses) and go for the low hanging fruit first.

-As a general workflow, you may benefit from following this structure when completing algorithm challenges:
+As a general workflow, you may benefit from following this structure when completing algorithm challenges.
+How strict you want to be depends on the size of the challenge:

 #### 1. Read the problem/prompt.
 Read it again!
 Know the inputs/outputs to a T!